 You can watch video footage here that shows some of the businesses Fern operates, including solar sites, retirement homes and property financing.
 The videos show the valuable economic contribution clients are supporting through their investment in the Octopus Inheritance Tax Service.

 Of course, as well as being an inspiring investment, the Octopus Inheritance Tax Service gives clients 100% inheritance tax relief on their investment, and is accessible should their circumstances change and they need to get their money back.
-To find out more, see the product brochure.
+To find out more about the Octopus Inheritance Tax Service.

 Key risks of the Octopus Inheritance Tax Service